Behind the Bar — How I Pour & Cure Small Batch Soaps

 The Cure

-After 24 hours in the fridge and 24 hours in the mold out of the fridge, the loaves are sliced, then placed on open-air racks to cure — a natural drying process that lasts 4–6 weeks.
+After 24 hours in the fridge and another 24 hours in the mold, the loaves are sliced.
+They are then placed on open-air racks to cure.
+This natural drying process lasts 4–6 weeks.
 During this time, the bars harden, the lather improves, and the scent (if any) mellows into something beautifully subtle.

 Small Batch, Big Difference

 Unlike factory-made soap, every handcrafted bar from Brushwood Corners is poured, cut, and stamped by hand.
-This small-batch process means I can control every detail — from the texture to the moisture level — ensuring the bar that reaches you is as close to perfect as possible.
+This small-batch process allows me to control every detail — from texture to moisture level.
+I ensure the bar that reaches you is as close to perfect as possible.

 “Handmade means every bar carries a little bit of the maker’s heart.”